• Skip to primary navigation

 Jump to Recipe

-This is the perfect recipe for when you need something quick to make on a weeknight or to serve at dinner parties.
+This is the perfect recipe for something quick to make on a weeknight or serve at dinner parties.

-These lamb loin chops are marinated overnight, grilled to perfection, then covered with a spicy balsamic glaze, and served with tomatoes and Burrata cheese.
+These lamb porterhouse are marinated overnight, grilled to perfection, then covered with a spicy balsamic glaze, and served with tomatoes and Burrata cheese.

-Whether you need a quick recipe or want to try out a recipe for date night, spicy balsamic glazed loin chops will quickly become your go-to.
+Whether you need a quick recipe or want to try something new for date night, spicy balsamic glazed lamb Porterhouse will quickly become your go-to.

 lamb loin chop with balsamic glaze

-What is the difference between lamb loin chops and lamb chops?
+What is the difference between Lamb Porterhouse chops and lamb chops?

 raw marinated lamb loin chop

-Lamb loin chops are usually cut thick and resemble a t-bone steak.
-They are typically cut between an inch and a half thick, allowing for a crisp outside and a soft and tender middle.
+This tender, mild-flavored cut of meat is also the most expensive.
+Lamb loin chops are usually thick and resemble a T-bone steak because they have a little mini tenderloin on one side and a strip steak on the other.
+They are typically between an inch and a half thick, allowing for a crisp outside and a soft and tender middle.

 medium rare sliced lamb loin chops